-The focus of the mini-internship/practicum courses are on the student and the success or failure of a mini-internship/practicum depends greatly upon the student's realization of his/her responsibilities.
+The focus of the internship program is on the student and the success or failure of this internship depends greatly upon the student's realization of his/her responsibilities.
 The student intern will become a functional part of the organization/agency and what s/he does will reflect the policies and standards of both the organization/agency and Otterbein University.
 The student intern must be aware of this and of his/her continuing responsibility to himself/herself and to the profession.

-In order for the student intern to fully meet the goals of the mini-internship and carry out the responsibilities that are involved, it is necessary to:
+In order for the student intern to fully meet the goals of the internship and carry out the responsibilities that are involved, it is necessary to: